chainflag/solidctf/README.md

 ### Create challenge project based on [example](https://github.com/chainflag/eth-challenge-base/tree/main/example)
 * `contracts` is the challenge contract directory, and you should code [isSolved()](https://github.com/chainflag/eth-challenge-base/blob/main/example/contracts/Example.sol#L18) function for the contract to check if it is solved
-* `.env` is used to set environment variables of docker container, including web3 provider, token secret and token expiration seconds
+* `.env` is used to set environment variables of docker container, including web3 provider, proof of work difficulty, token secret and token expiration seconds
 * `info.yaml` is the config for specifying challenge description, flag, contract name, constructor etc. See more details in this file comments

 *You can build multi-contract challenges by deploying contracts in a setup contract's constructor*